jsphdms/udacity-cs253/README.md

 # udacity-cs253
-My personal solutions to the exercises.
+Personal solutions to the exercises.